SocksTheWolf/DeckConnectSite/_pages/documentation.md

 DeckConnect supports a variety of different delegate types to fire, from blueprint delegates, native delegates and just plain lambdas, if you have a function, you can call it as a response to a DeckConnect Action.

+This page assumes that you have already gone through [the Setup guide](/setup), as that covers about 90% of all users.

 ## Terminology

 Throughout this document, you may see some new terms: